/>

 |---|---|---|---|---|---|

 Yes — most flight schools have loaner headsets for discovery flights, but owning your own immediately improves comfort and hygiene.
-Budget at minimum for the David Clark ONE-X before your second or third lesson.
-If you can swing the Sierra at your first lesson, you'll never regret it.
+Budget at minimum for the David Clark ONE-X ENC before your second or third lesson — it gives you genuine ANR protection from the start.
+If you can swing the Sierra, that's also an excellent choice.

 Nearly all GA training aircraft use the standard dual GA plug configuration (one large, one small).
 Most headsets come in this configuration.
 Some newer or experimental aircraft use Lemo connectors — verify your school's aircraft before purchasing a Lemo-wired headset.